Planning and Environment Coronavirus Update

 Site Inspections: - Intermediate / Completions and Temporary Occupation

-When site inspections are requested the case surveyor will telephone the applicant/agent/developer to undertake a risk assessment of conditions on site.
-The case surveyor will ask about your plans under the CDM Regulations (external link) (external link) which now reference risks from COVID-19, and ask for a copy for our consideration.
+When site inspections are requested the case surveyor will telephone the applicant; agent; developer to undertake a risk assessment of conditions on site.
+The case surveyor will ask about your plans under the CDM Regulations (external link) (external link) (external link) which now reference risks from COVID-19, and may ask for a copy for our consideration.
 This applies to all construction sites, including where there is a single self-employed contractor.
 The case surveyor will risk assess conditions on site before arranging a time and date for inspecting; only if conditions are safe will an inspection be agreed.
 We, therefore, may not be able to offer you an inspection and recognise this may not match your expectation.
 We will be pleased to record your comments on this but ask that you recognise the unprecedented circumstances we are operating under.

 Environment and archaeology